No plausible explanation given for the lack of symmetry in "rapid onset" autism cases

 There are thousands of similar stories from parents all over the world of their child developing normally and then, hours to days after a vaccine, the child all of a sudden transitioned into exhibiting classic ASD behaviors, generally for the rest of their lives.

-Yet there are no such stories of sudden onset autism happening in the week BEFORE a vaccine appointment:
+Stories of rapid onset autism happening in the week BEFORE a vaccine appointment appear to be rare to non-existent:

 I asked Grok to explain the asymmetry.